-Drug Interactions -Category X: Avoid combination Abametapir, Aminoquinolines, Artemether, Conivaptan, Halofantrine, Idelalisib, Lumefantrine, Quinidine -Category D: Consider therapy modification Anticonvulsants, Clarithromycin Itraconazole Ketoconazole Posaconazole Barbiturates (phenobarbital) Carbamazepine Phenytoin Rifampicin Dabrafenib, Dapsone, Enzalutamide, Mifepristone, Stiripentol Pregnancy and Lactation Category B. When other treatment options are not available, mefloquine may be used for the treatment of chloroquine-resistant uncomplicated malaria in pregnancy.
-Mefloquine concentrations in breast milk are ~3% to 4% of a 250 mg dose.
+У -Make evaluations for neuropsychiatric effects -Ocular examinations Drug Interactions -Category X: Avoid combination Abametapir, Aminoquinolines, Artemether, Conivaptan, Halofantrine, Idelalisib, Lumefantrine, Quinidine -Category D: Consider therapy modification Anticonvulsants, Clarithromycin Itraconazole Ketoconazole Posaconazole Barbiturates (phenobarbital) Carbamazepine Phenytoin Rifampicin Dabrafenib, Dapsone, Enzalutamide, Mifepristone, Stiripentol Pregnancy and Lactation Category B. When other treatment options are not available, mefloquine may be used for the treatment of chloroquine-resistant uncomplicated malaria in pregnancy.
+Mefloquine concentrations in breast milk are $^{\sim}3\%$ to 4% of a 250 mg dose.
 Mefloquine is considered acceptable for use in breastfeeding women.
-Use caution Administration Warnings/ Oral: -Administer with food and with at least 240 mL of water. -When used for malaria prophylaxis, dose should be taken once weekly on the same day each week. -If vomiting occurs within 30 minutes after the dose, an additional full dose should be given -If it occurs within 30 to 60 minutes after dose, an additional half-dose should be given. -Tablets may be crushed and suspended in a small amount of water, milk, or another beverage for persons unable to swallow tablets.
+Use caution Administration Oral: -Administer with food and with at least 240 mL of waterWhen used for malaria prophylaxis, dose should be taken once weekly on the same day each weekIf vomiting occurs within 30 minutes after the dose, an additional full dose should be given -If it occurs within 30 to 60 minutes after dose, an additional half-dose should be givenTablets may be crushed and suspended in a small amount of water, milk, or another beverage for persons unable to swallow tablets.
 Refer to manufacturer PIL if there are specific considerations.
-Precautions Concerns related to adverse effects: Agranulocytosis/aplastic anemia: Agranulocytosis and aplastic anemia have been reported.
+Warnings/ Precautions Concerns related to adverse effects: Agranulocytosis/aplastic anemia: Agranulocytosis and aplastic anemia have been reported.
 Altered cardiac conduction: Mefloquine may cause alterations in the ECG including sinus bradycardia, sinus arrhythmia, first-degree AV block, QT-interval prolongation, and abnormal T waves.
 Use caution or avoid concomitant use of agents known to cause QT-interval prolongation (eg, halofantrine, quinine, quinidine).
 Hypersensitivity reactions: Hypersensitivity reactions have occurred.
 Neuropsychiatric effects: [US Boxed Warning]: May cause neuropsychiatric adverse effects that can persist after mefloquine has been discontinued.
 During prophylactic use, if symptoms occur, discontinue therapy and substitute an alternative medication.
 Disease-related concerns: Cardiovascular disease: Use with caution in patients with significant cardiac disease; ECG changes (eg, sinus bradycardia, sinus arrhythmia, first-degree AV block, QT-interval prolongation, abnormal T waves) have been reported.
 Hepatic impairment: Use with caution in patients with hepatic impairment; elimination may be prolonged.
 Neuropsychiatric disorders: [US Boxed Warning]: Do not prescribe for prophylaxis in patients with major psychiatric disorders including patients with active depression, a recent history of depression, generalized anxiety disorder, psychosis, schizophrenia; use is contraindicated in these patients.
 Use with caution in patients with a previous history of depression.
 Ocular effects: Eye disorders (including optic neuropathy and retinal disorders) have been reported during treatment.
 If visual symptoms develop during treatment, prompt ophthalmologic evaluation is warranted; discontinuation of therapy may be necessary.
-Plasmodium tivax infections: Appropriate use: In cases of acute Plasmodium vivax infection treated with mefloquine, patients should subsequently be treated with an 8-aminoquinoline derivative (eg, primaqui seizures; may increase risk of seizures.
-Prophylactic use is contraindicated in patients with seizure disorder.
-Special populations: Pediatric: Early vomiting leading to treatment failure in children has been reported in some studies; consider alternate therapy if a second dose is not tolerated.
-Other warnings/precautions: Appropriate use: Not recommended for the treatment of malaria acquired in Southeast Asia due to drug resistance.
-Prolonged use: If mefloquine is to be used for a prolonged period, liver function tests, evaluations for neuropsychiatric effects, and ophthalmic examinations should be performed periodically.
-Storage Store at 20°C to 25°C. 15-30°C is permitted.
-Refer to manufacturer PIL if there are specific considerations.
+Plasmodium falciparum infections: Appropriate use: In cases of life-threatening, serious, or overwhelming malaria infections due to Plasmodium falciparum, patients should be treated with intravenous antimalarial drug.
+Mefloquine may be given orally to complete the course.